KuberTheGreat/KuberTheGreat/README.md

 ---

-> _“The future is decentralized, and I’m here to code it into reality.”_
+> _“The future is decentralized and intelligent — I’m here to code both into reality.”_